I-CV207/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-There are 90,398 people who are retiring, the main roles that have to be taking care of are Senior Engineers (29,414) which represents 33% of people retiring, in second place Senior Staff (28,254) whith 31% and in third place Engineers (14,222) with 16%, these three combined make the 80% of the total count of retiring people and therefore are the most critical positions to cover.
+There are 90,398 people who are retiring, the main roles that have to be taking care of are Senior Engineers (29,414) which represents 33% of people retiring, in second place Senior Staff (28,254) with 31% and in third place Engineers (14,222) with 16%, these three combined make the 80% of the total count of retiring people and therefore are the most critical positions to cover.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?